-The Environment, Natural Resources and Agriculture Research Programme is a large scale, multidisciplinary programme with a budget of around £48 million a year.
-It covers a wide spectrum of topics including:
+The Environment, Natural Resources and Agriculture Research Programme is a large scale, multidisciplinary programme with a budget of around £50 million a year.
+Its primary purpose is to provide science and evidence to support policymakers within Scottish Government and its delivery partners.
+In doing so it also maintains long-term research programmes and science facilities which directly support Scotland's academic research base, and allows research institutes to leverage in additional funding from other UK and international funders.

+The programme covers a wide spectrum of topics including: